Rumie/productSpecs/Rumie Learn.md

 learning experience for the User more exiting and provide high-impact, organization/topic-specific visuals to reinforce ideas.
 Every Byte that is created to serve one learning outcome.
 Every single Byte can include one or multiple Quizes to make the user experience more interactive.
 The User's can also provide and submit feedback for the Byte they accessed.

+**Bisuness Case**

+eLearning has been around since the 1990s when the internet started becoming popular.
+Over the years, schools, trainers, and businesses realized the benefits of leveraging technology for training and education, allowing flexibility and reduced costs.
+As technology continued to evolve at exponential rates, learners, both young and old, became overwhelmed with information overload, the focus was no longer on the transfer of knowledge but turned to how to better achieve learning objectives.
+The use of animations, multimedia, on-screen interactions started to become more important, and also, learning concepts such as using a modular approach. </br>

+One of the main reasons why bite-sized learning is becoming increasingly important is due to the changing ways people learn and the amount of information they have access to.
+Attention spans are getting shorter and learners expect more from training.
+Learners no longer want to just gain knowledge, they want to be engaged, entertained, and able to apply what they learn immediately.
+They want to see improvements and be able to quantify their progress.
+They want to do so anytime, anywhere, on any device.
+They want to be in control of their learning journeys and yet be guided in the right direction.

 **Platform Features - Soft Attributes**